deeppavlov/DeepPavlov/docs/features/models/odqa.rst

 Models
 ======

-The architecture of **ODQA** skill is modular and consists of two models, a **ranker** and a **reader**.
+The architecture of **ODQA** model is modular and consists of two models, a **ranker** and a **reader**.
 The **ranker** is based on `DrQA`_ proposed by Facebook Research and the **reader** is based on `R-NET`_ proposed by Microsoft Research Asia and its `implementation`_ by Wenxuan Zhou.